 Elevation - 1000ft

-A ferry in the afternoon takes us back to Ullapool on the mainland.
-We'll head towards Inverness and camp one final night by the river Blackwater or stay in Hostel in Inverness before heading back to Dunbar the next day.
+A ferry in the afternoon takes us across to the Isle of Skye.
+We'll camp one final night by Loch Einhort on this beautiful island with the option for a boat trip to spot local wildlife before heading south and back to Dunbar the next day.

 A drive through the Cairngorm mountains and Perthsiire takes us back to Dunbar where our journey began.
 Dunbar is 20 mins by train to Edinburgh if you need to head to the capital as your final destination you will have plenty of time to get there tonight.

 Price - £695* - includes ALL accommodation and top of the range Bike Rental for 5 days.